 The Company's board of directors adopted the 2021 Equity Incentive Plan (2021 Plan) in February 2021 and the Company's stockholders approved the 2021 Plan in March 2021.
 The 2021 Plan became effective on March 11, 2021.
 The 2021 Plan is the successor and continuation of the 2020 Plan.
 No additional awards may be granted under the 2020 Plan and all outstanding awards under the 2020 Plan remain subject to the terms of the 2020 Plan.
-As of March 31, 2023, the 2021 Plan authorizes and provides for the issuance of up to 4,555,766 shares of common stock, which amount will be increased to the extent that awards granted under the 2021 Plan are forfeited, expire or are settled for cash (except as otherwise provided in the 2021 Plan).
-The number of shares of common stock reserved for issuance under the 2021 Plan automatically increases on January 1 of each calendar year, through January 1, 2031, in an amount equal to (i) 5% of the total number of shares of common stock outstanding on December 31 of the fiscal year before the date of each automatic increase (determined on an as-converted to voting common stock basis, without regard to any limitations on the conversion of the non-voting common stock), or (ii) a lesser number of shares determined by the Company's board of directors prior to the applicable January 1.
+As of September 30, 2023, the 2021 Plan authorizes and provides for the issuance of up to 4,496,412 shares of common stock, which consists of 3,888,920 shares of common stock subject to outstanding options and 607,492 shares of common stock available for grant.
+The number of shares of common stock reserved for issuance under the 2021 Plan automatically increases on January 1 of each calendar year, through January 1, 2031, in an amount equal to (i) 5% of the total number of shares of common stock outstanding on December 31 of the fiscal year before the date of each automatic increase (determined on an asconverted to voting common stock basis, without regard to any limitations on the conversion of the non-voting common stock), or (ii) a lesser number of shares determined by the Company's board of directors prior to the applicable January 1.
 Recipients of stock options are eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair market value of such stock on the date of grant.
 The maximum term of options granted under the 2020 and 2021 Plans (or collectively, the Equity Plans) is ten years and, in general, the options issued under the Equity Plans vest over a one to four year period from the vesting commencement date.
-There are 678,210 shares available for grant under the 2021 Plan as of March 31, 2023.